-You can find links to my profile on various social media sites on my personal homepage, located here.
+You can find links to my profiles on various social media sites on my personal homepage, located here.
 The best way to reach me is by e-mail:

 Some things that I currently do: